 These settings give a hyperfocal distance of 547 feet.

-Here is another example using a 50mm lens at f9 which most people would think would give excellent depth of field in any situation.
-The HFD using a 50mm lens at f9 on a full frame camera is 30.6 feet meaning everything from 15.3 feet to infinity will be in focus when focussing at that point (HF distance of 30.6 feet).
+Here is another example using a 50mm lens at f9.
+Most people would think this would give excellent depth of field in any situation.
+The HFD using a 50mm lens at f9 on a full frame camera is 30.6 feet.
+This means everything from 15.3 feet to infinity will be in focus when focussing at that point (HF distance of 30.6 feet).

 In this photo, I focussed on my son in the distance which is well past the HFD and everything from 15 feet to infinity is in focus.

-Whereas in this next shot, I focussed before (or in front of) the hyperfocal distance of 30.6 feet and as you can see, the foreground subject is in focus but the background is blurred.
+Whereas in this next shot, I focussed before (or in front of) the hyperfocal distance of 30.6 feet.
+As you can see, the foreground subject is in focus but the background is blurred.

 Make sense?
 If not, read it all again or…